vert1c4l/June_SECDSM_CTF/README.md

 Progress!

 ### Step 13
-After thinking back on some of what the CTF master said about this challenge, he stated that their inspiration came from some CTF Write Ups for other events.
+After thinking back on some of what the CTF master said about this challenge, _@ArchMafia_ stated that their inspiration came from some CTF Write Ups for other events.
 I haven't touched the prettycolors.png in a while, so I tried doing a reverse image search using Google and using the search teram 'CTF Write Up'.
-The very first image result back looked SUPER SIMILIAR to the image we had pulled out of the punch card.
-And lo and behold, we have a name for this color scheme: **Hexahue**.
+The very first image result that came back looked SUPER SIMILIAR to the image we had pulled out of the punch card.
+Once we've clicked on that first image, lo and behold we have a name for this color scheme: **Hexahue**.

 Using https://www.boxentriq.com/code-breaking/hexahue, I decode the pretty colors and got the message "A SEGMENT OF 8 IS UNDOUBTEDLY GREAT.
 BUT A SEGMENT OF 7 WILL OPEN THE GATE..."
 Sounds ominous...
 And maybe there is something else out there in some other CTF Write Ups about the numbers in Step 12.